-Join the Division of Fish and Wildlife in celebrating Delaware’s fishing and hunting traditions by submitting your own fishing and hunting photographs for these annual contests.
+Join the DNREC Division of Fish and Wildlife in celebrating Delaware’s fishing and hunting traditions by submitting your own fishing and hunting photographs for these annual contests.
 The contests are open to all Delaware residents of any age.

 The winning photos appear in the next editions of the Delaware Hunting and Trapping Guide and the Delaware Fishing Guide.
 The guides are available online, at the DNREC licensing desk in Dover, and at authorized license dealers throughout the state.

-2020 Honorable Mentions
+2022 Honorable Mentions

-Contest Theme: “It’s a Camo Thing”
+Contest Theme: “Hunt With a Buddy!”

-2019/20 Honorable Mentions
+2021/22 Honorable Mentions

 “First Time in the Field,” by Drexel Siok of Dover of Drexel Siok and Ryder (left) and Kenny Smith and Finn (right).